flutter/website/src/content/packages-and-plugins/swift-package-manager/for-app-developers.md

 Flutter will continue to support CocoaPods until further notice.

 :::tip
-If you find a bug in Flutter's Swift Package Manager feature, please [open an issue][].
+If you find a bug in Flutter's Swift Package Manager support, please [open an issue][].
 :::